New standards for accessible universal public washrooms

 Recent requirements may impact your accessible washroom solution

-You can get more details or order the K.M.
-Thomas Universal Accessible Washroom Electronic Locking System from our ordering site.
+You can get more details and view system specifications or request a quote for the K.M Thomas Universal Accessible Washroom Electronic Locking System from our product site.

-You can also get more details or purchase the K.M.
-Thomas Call for Assistance Kit on the same site.
+You can also get more details or request a quote for the K.M.
+Thomas Emergency Call System on the product site.

 Local codes often take precedence over the provincial or national building codes, so it’s important to be familiar with the building and accessibility codes that may affect a particular project.